xianggebenben/GraphSL/paper.md

 Table: \label{tab:statistics} The statistics of eight datasets.

 Aside from methods, we also provide eight benchmark datasets to facilitate the research of graph source localization, whose statistics are shown in \autoref{tab:statistics}.
 Memetracker and Digg provide Seed-Diffusion vector pairs $(x,Y_{T})$.
 While others do not have such pairs, they can be generated by information diffusion simulations.
-All datasets are introduced as follows:

-1. Karate [@lusseau2003bottlenose]: Karate depicts the social ties among members of a university karate club.

-2. Dolphins [@lusseau2003bottlenose]: Dolphins represents a social network of bottlenose dolphins, with edges indicating frequent associations between dolphins.

-3. Jazz [@gleiser2003community]: Jazz illustrates a collaboration network among Jazz musicians, where edges signify instances of playing together in a band.

-4. Network Science [@newman2006finding]: Network Science portrays a coauthorship network of scientists engaged in network theory and experimentation, with each edge representing the co-authorship of a paper.

-5. Cora-ML [@mccallum2000automating]: Cora-ML is a portal network of computer science research papers obtained through machine learning techniques.

-6. Power Grid [@watts1998collective]: Power Grid delineates the topology network of the Western States Power Grid in the United States.

-7. Memetracker [@leskovec2009meme]: Memetracker tracks frequently used phrases on news social media and a small subset of the whole Memetracker network was retrieved here.

-8. Digg [@hogg2012social]: Digg showcases a reply network within social news, and a small subset of the whole Digg network was retrieved here.

 # Availability and Documentation